ZhangAoCanada/RADDet/README.md

-# Thesis: Object Detection from FMCW Radar using Deep Learning

-## Current Model Output Example
+# RADDet
+## Range-Azimuth-Doppler based Radar Object Detection for Dynamic Road Users
+Preparing paper

+## what is it
-The following `.gif` is an example of the latest model.
+The following `.gif` is an example of the our model.
 <p align="center">
   <img src="./images/ShowCase.gif">
 </p>